 Automatic background updates were introduced in WordPress 3.7 in an effort to promote better security, and to streamline the update experience overall.
-By default, only minor releases – such as for maintenance and security purposes – and translation file updates are enabled.
+By default, only minor releases – such as for maintenance and security purposes – and translation file updates are enabled on most sites.

 In WordPress, there are four types of automatic background updates:

 By default, every site has automatic updates enabled for minor core releases and translation files.
 Sites already running a development version also have automatic updates to further development versions enabled by default.

 Automatic updates can be configured using one of two methods: defining constants in wp-config.php, or adding filters using a Plugin.

 Using wp-config.php, automatic updates can be disabled completely, and core updates can be disabled or configured based on update type.

 The core developers made a conscious decision to enable automatic updates for minor releases and translation files out of the box.
 Going forward, this will be one of the best ways to guarantee your site stays up to date and secure and, as such, disabling these updates is strongly discouraged.